 The legend of firecrackers is a moving legend.
-It’s a favorite story of many young Vietnamese at leisure time.
+It’s a favourite story of many young Vietnamese at leisure time.
 However, the government banned firecrackers years ago in fear of injury.
 In addition, with the popularity of Internet, this legend is mainly told in the countryside.

 Tet could not be celebrated properly without firecrackers.
 They sound off like machine guns at midnight before the New Year, blasting out the old and bringing in the new.
 That’s in the past.